Leta Stetter Hollingworth: Intelligence testing, mental defects and exceptional children

 It was not until the 1920s that she began to earnestly work with gifted children.
-She is known for coining the term “gifted” even though she primarily began her work with the “mentally defective”, coming to believe that most people were merely of average intelligence and that those with mental illnesses merely suffered from problems pertaining to maladjustment.
-Giftedness however comes from educational and environmental factors and, as thus so Hollingworth believed that there were certain ways to nurture giftedness and educate gifted children.
+She is known for coining the term “gifted” even though she primarily began her work with the “mentally defective”.
+Hollingworth believed that there were certain ways to nurture giftedness and educate gifted children.
 “Gifted Children”, written by Hollingworth in 1926, describes the results of her study in an attempt to quantify the family backgrounds, psychological composition, and temperamental, social, and physical traits of gifted children.
-It also includes her attempt to create a curriculum to benefit the 50 seven- to nine-year-old's with IQs over 155.
-The last of her publications was “Children Above 180 IQ” in 1942, which was actually completed by her husband after her death, observed how many children with such high IQs often had adjustment problems that seemed to arise from both a lack of intellectual stimulation and a general parental neglect that stemmed from the parents leaving their exceptionally bright children to essentially raise themselves.
-Proper resources and educational opportunities did not exist for them.
-The zeitgeist of the time was that, "the bright can take care of themselves."
+It also includes her attempt to create a curriculum to benefit young children with IQs over 155.

+The last of her publications was “Children Above 180 IQ” in 1942, which was actually completed by her husband after her death, and which observed how many children with such high IQs often had adjustment problems that seemed to arise from both a lack of intellectual stimulation and a general parental neglect.
+Proper resources and educational opportunities did not exist for them: the zeitgeist of the time was that, "the bright can take care of themselves."
 Hollingworth was able to devise a method of working with such individuals that stressed the importance of maintaining and keeping contact with them every day.
 They needed to be identified early in their lives as being gifted, as well as not kept isolated from other children and peers.
 Their needs were not being met by the average school systems, which needed to be addressed.

 Her first long-term study of the gifted began in 1922 in New York.
-Hollingworth used a group of fifty children, aged between seven and nine years old.
-All of them had IQs over 155.
-They were studied over the course of three years.
-This experiment had two goals.
+Hollingworth used a group of fifty children, aged between seven and nine years old, who all had recorded IQs over 155.
+They were studied over the course of three years, with two goals in mind.
 The first was to gain a better understanding of as many aspects of these children as possible.
 This included information on their backgrounds, family life and circumstances, their psychological states and makeup, and also their physical, temperamental and social traits.
 The second goal was to gain insights as to what the best curriculum for these children would be.
 The results of this study are published in her book Gifted Children (1926).
 She continued to stay in contact with the children long after the completion of the study.
 During the eighteen years that followed she added information about the spouses and offspring of the original participants to the study and results.